openshift/enhancements/enhancements/installer/connected-onprem-assisted-installer.md

 on-premise assisted installer will itself be run with podman inside the live ISO.

-The user will need to boot the live ISO in a networking environment where either:
+The user will need to boot the live ISO in a networking environment where one of these is true:

 1. The virtualization host has a L3 address that is routable from the hosts that will form the new cluster, and the host is configured to port-forward to